jajja/jorm/README.md

     Database.configure("moria", moriaDataSource);

 This will configure the pooled DBCP data source as a named database.
-For all of those who preffer Spring Beans this can be achieved through.
+For all of those who prefer Spring Beans this can be achieved through a singleton factory method.

     <bean id="moriaDataSource" class="org.apache.commons.dbcp.BasicDataSource">
         <property name="driverClassname" value="org.postgresql.Driver" />